 Counselling and emotional support

 In order to best meet the needs of our service users at this challenging time, our counselling and emotional support is being prioritised for service users who are aged 18 and over living with HIV.

 Online counselling and emotional support can help with the same range of problems as traditional face-to-face counselling, with the convenience of accessing the service from home.

 Our online counselling is mainly delivered via video call.
 If you don’t have access to a webcam, or you feel more comfortable not using one, we can also offer counselling by phone or web chat.

-Our counsellors and practitioners can provide support with a range of personal and interpersonal issues such as:
+Our counsellors and practitioners can provide support to individuals and couples with a range of personal and interpersonal issues such as: